4d/4d-for-ios/docs/Listform-StoryboardCustomTemplate.md

 ![Image View final](assets/custom-listform/imageview-final.png)

-Let's work now on the cell's labels.
+Now let's work on the cell's labels.

 ## Add title and subtitle labels

-Let's begin by **adding a View** containing title and subtitle labels.
+Let's begin by **adding a View** with title and subtitle labels.
 Search for "View" in the **Object library** and drag it into the cell container.

 ![Add View Storyboard](assets/custom-listform/add-view-storyboard.png)

-From the **Size inspector panel**, set the View Width value to 277 and the Height value to 94.
+From the **Size inspector panel** (on the right side of the Interface Builder window), set the View Width value to 277 and the Height value to 94.
 Then set the X value to 126 and the Y value to 10.

 ![View position height and width](assets/custom-listform/view-position-height-width.png)

-For the Image View, add contraints for the view to be well positioned, as shown in the following visual:
+For the Image View, add contraints for the view to be well positioned, as shown:

 ![View contraints Storyboard](assets/custom-listform/view-constraints-storyboard.png)